Arohdin/Vocalinator/README.md

 This is a top-down space shooter created from scratch using JavaScript.
 The project was made as an compulsory assignment in the course
 TFYA65 (Sound of Physics) at Linköping University.

+A non-final version can be tested at: https://arohdin.github.io/vocalinator/
+Note: You have to use a microphone and connect via HTTPS.

 ## Game Rules